Augmentedjs/clean-start-typescript/README.md

 A simple clean webpack 5, babel, express.js, sass, React project setup for use.

-`npx clean-start-react app-name` to create a base webpack/babel/sass/react setup into `app-name` folder.
+`npx clean-start-typescript app-name` to create a base webpack/babel/sass/react setup into `app-name` folder.

 ## Basic setup